Wonders of Sicily - Easter Program

 Travel Program…

-Near Agrigento, we visit the “Valley of Temples” to see well-preserved Greek temples, then visit the Villa del Casala, where some of the most impressive Roman floor mosaics in the world are preserved.
-Making our way west through Sicily’s viticulture region, we visit the isle of Mozia and the Greek-Trojan sites at Segeste, staying overnight in the picturesque port town of Trapani.
+Near Agrigento, we visit the Villa del Casala, where some of the most impressive Roman floor mosaics in the world are preserved, then visit the “Valley of Temples” to see impressive Greek temples.
+Making our way west through Sicily’s viticulture region, we visit the Greek-Trojan sites at Segeste, then continue to Palermo.

 Historical-Cultural view:

 By the mid-3rd century BC, a new power had emerged: Rome.
 After defeating Carthage in Corsica, Sicily, and north Africa, Sicily became the first Roman colony.
 The island’s inhabitants continued to speak Greek, but were forced to send one-tenth of their grain to Rome every year as an imperial tax.
-Local Roman rulers became fabulously wealthy, as evidenced by the incredible mosaics at one of the main Roman-era sites, the Villa Romana del Casale.
+Local Roman rulers became fabulously wealthy, as evidenced by the incredible mosaics at one of the main Roman-era sites, the Villa Romana del Casale (featured on this tour).
 As the Roman Empire fell apart in the 5th century AD, the Byzantines controlled Sicily.
-Constantinople’s influence on Sicily’s art and architecture remained strong even up to the 12th Century, as seen in the incredible dome and gold interior of La Monreale, a church in Palermo.

 In order to understand this complex history, we have devised a program with daily themes in each location.
 As we circumnavigate the coastline for 10 days, we discuss Greek heritage, the Roman and Carthaginian empires, medieval crusader forts and cathedrals, Baroque architecture, village agrarian lifestyles and livelihoods, and modern life including refugee migration from North Africa, myths of mafia culture, mass tourism, agricultural challenges in the EU, and other themes of the day.
 We also explore themes of pre-history by discussing evidence of neolithic habitation in Sicily, and the legends and mythologies that give life to Sicilian culture.